Does Cloud Backup support pervasive databases?

 The name column has NULL values if SQL backups are initiated by OBRM or other third-party backup applications.

 D(full backup) or

-To double check whether all recorded SQL backups are initiated by OBRM, get MS SQL Backup Start dates from Dashboard > Reporting and compare them with the values of backup_start_date column.
+To double-check if all recorded SQL backups are initiated by OBRM, get MS SQL backup start dates from the backup history page and compare them with the values of backup_start_date column.
 If any other backups are configured, their start dates will appear between OBRM backup start dates.

 If there appear any database names in the output, then these backups were provided by the internal job configured in SQL Server.